SolaceServices/sempv2-interface/README.md

 # sempv2-interface

 ## Description
-Project sempv2-interface is Java library project for SEMP V2 management.
+Project sempv2-interface is Java library project for handling SEMP V2 operations and management of the PubSub+ cloud services, as well as managing some of the Solace Cloud tasks.

 The project uses packages with generated code via https://editor.swagger.io/

 The currently generated code is based on schema version 9.6 (2.16).
-The latest version is 9.8 (2.18).

 The code is grouped into four main packages:

 - action - Mostly coming from generated OpenAPI schemas and handling SEMP v2 Actions operations.
 - admin - Created manually to handle Solace Cloud administrative operations, which are specific for Solace PubSub+ Cloud.
+This package was manually created, as these tasks weren't part of provided OpenAPI schemas.
 - config - Mostly coming from generated OpenAPI schemas and handling SEMP v2 Config operations.
 - monitor - Mostly coming from generated OpenAPI schemas and handling SEMP v2 Monitor operations.